The Sweep Method for radiative Transfer in Arepo: Methods

-For structured grids, a sweeping algorithm and a domain decomposition that optimizes the parallel performance of the sweep is given by the Koch-Baker-Alcouffe algorithm~(\citet{bakerSnAlgorithmMassively1998}, \citet{kochSolutionFirstorderForm1991}).
-However, for unstructured grids, the problem of finding the optimal decomposition is much harder.
-In this work, we decide to use the already available domain decomposition in {\sc Arepo} (which is used for example for the hydrodynamics and gravity solvers) in order to simplify the problem and to reduce memory requirements.
 The remaining problem is to find an algorithm that performs the sweep across the entire grid which itself is distributed on different processors.
 One challenge in this is that it is infeasible to calculate the topological ordering of the global dependency graph because this would require gathering the necessary information onto a single core or employing a parallel algorithm for topological sorting.
-Instead, we employ the method described by \citet{pautzAlgorithmParallelSweeps2002}, in which the topological ordering is never explicitly computed but instead implicitly adhered to by a task-based parallelism approach.
+In the following section, we discuss our strategy for dealing with this problem, in which the topological ordering is never explicitly computed but instead implicitly adhered to by a task-based parallelism approach.
+This method is based on \citet{pautzAlgorithmParallelSweeps2002}.